NativePHP/nativephp.com/resources/views/docs/1/digging-deeper/child-process.md

 ### PHP scripts

-For your convenience NativePHP provides a simple method to execute PHP scripts with in the background using NativePHP's packaged PHP binary:
+For your convenience, NativePHP provides a simple method to execute PHP scripts in the background using NativePHP's packaged PHP binary:

 ```php
 ChildProcess::php('path/to/script.php', alias: 'script');